ideacrew/ic-web/hugo/content/about.md

 ---
 title: About Us
-description: IdeaCrew is a full-service IT and clinical consultancy.
-We offer a cadre of experienced former leaders who have served in the private sector and federal and state governments at the highest levels.
+description: Established in 2002 with headquarters in Washington DC, IdeaCrew is a full IT services company.
+We focus on healthcare, health benefits, and human services, to improve the experience for all involved.
 type: about

 ---